-Subsequent optical microscopical examinations of sands from all three samples determined dominantly siliceous composition of sand consisting of major amounts of quartz and subordinate amounts of quartzite, feldspar, quartz siltstone, and ferruginous particles, which are all insoluble in acid, hence were extracted during acid digestion.
+Subsequent optical microscopical examinations of sand determined dominantly siliceous composition consisting of major amounts of quartz and subordinate amounts of quartzite, feldspar, quartz siltstone, and ferruginous particles, which are all insoluble in acid.
+Therefore, sand extracted from acid digestion is determined to be majority of the amount of sands without leaving any acid-soluble component and hence results provided here are representative of the bulk sand used in the mortar.
+Sand content is thus calculated from the acid-insoluble residue content of mortar, which is provided in the subsequent chemical analysis portion of the sample.